segeljakt/vim-silicon/README.md

 :'<,'>SiliconHighlight /path/to/output.png
 ```

 If no `/path/to/output.png` is specified, then the generated image is copied to clipboard.
-However, this feature is only supported on Linux at the moment.
+However, this feature is only supported on macOS and Linux at the moment.

 # Options